-TRAQ (TOOLS for RESEARCH at Queen’s) is a new tool that has been recently implemented by the University Research Services.
+TRAQ (TOOLS for RESEARCH at Queen’s) is a new tool that has been recently implemented by University Research Services.
 It is an e-submission system designed to streamline research-related administrative processes.

 Log in to Researcher Portal login - this link will bring you directly to your personal Researcher Portal homepage.